6q16 Deletion

 How many people have 6q16 deletion syndrome?

-As of 2020, doctors had found about 30 people who have 6q16 deletion syndrome.
+As of 2024, over 40 people with 6q16 deletion syndrome have been identified in medical research.
+The important genes that cause 6q16 deletion syndrome have not been confirmed, and some of the medical literature has estimated the number of people with 6q16 deletion, if you include all the various deletion sizes, to be over 200 people.
 There are likely many more undiagnosed people who have the syndrome.
 Scientists expect to find more people who have the syndrome as access to genetic testing improves.

 Learn more about 6q16 deletion syndrome and connect with other Simons Searchlight families with the resources below: